-At the The Art of Living we respect the privacy of our customers and visitors to our websites.
+At Art of Living Cookshop we respect the privacy of our customers and visitors to our websites.
 This policy is concerned with how we collect personal data, what we do with it and what controls you have.

 When we say ‘personal data’ we mean identifiable information about you, like your name, email, address, telephone number, payment information, support queries, community comments and so on.
 If you can’t be identified (for example, when personal data has been aggregated and anonymised) then this notice doesn’t apply.

 We take our duty to process your personal data very seriously.
 This policy explains how we collect, manage, use and protect your personal data.
 We may change this document from time to time to reflect the latest view of what we do with your information.
 Please check back frequently; you will be able to see if changes have been made by the date it was last updated.

 - Who are ‘we’: We have clarified who we are and where we are based.

 - Principles: We would like to highlight the key principles that guide our approach to data protection – namely: Transparency, Responsibility and Security.
 These form the foundations of our attitude and policies surrounding your personal data.

 - Your Data: We are providing more information about the ways we collect personal data about you, who we collect that data from, and how we intend to use it.

 - Sharing: We would like to clarify our position about who we share your personal data with.

 - Security: We’ve restated our commitment to protecting your personal data using appropriate technical and organisational measures.